-The Global Gender Gap Report 2012 emphasizes persisting gender gap divides across and within regions.
-Based on the seven years of data available for the 111 countries that have been part of the report since its inception, it finds that the majority of countries covered have made slow progress on closing gender gaps.
+The Global Gender Gap Report 2013 emphasizes persisting gender gap divides across and within regions.
+Based on the eight years of data available for the 110 countries that have been part of the report since its inception, it finds that the majority of countries covered have made slow progress on closing gender gaps.

-This year’s findings show that Iceland tops the overall rankings in The Global Gender Gap Index for the fourth consecutive year.
-Finland ranks in second position, overtaking Norway (third).
+This year’s findings show that Iceland continues to be at the top of the overall rankings in The Global Gender Gap Index for the fifth consecutive year.
+Finland ranks in second position, and Norway holds the third place in the overall ranking.
 Sweden remains in fourth position.
-Northern European countries dominate the top 10 with Ireland in the fifth position, Denmark (seventh) and Switzerland (10th).
-New Zealand (sixth), Philippines (eighth) and Nicaragua (ninth) complete the top 10.
+Northern European countries dominate the top 10 with Ireland in the sixth position, Denmark (8) and Switzerland (9).
+New Zealand (7), Philippines (5) and Nicaragua (10) complete the top 10.

 The index continues to track the strong correlation between a country’s gender gap and its national competitiveness.
 Because women account for one-half of a country’s potential talent base, a nation’s competitiveness in the long term depends significantly on whether and how it educates and utilizes its women.